Probabilistic divide-and-conquer: a new exact simulation method, with integer partitions as an example: Computational considerations for implementing PDC on integer partitions

 \subsection{On proposing an instance of the independent process}

-Our random partition of a random size is given by $\UZ =(Z_1, Z_2, \ldots, Z_n)$, sampled under \eqref{dist Z} and \eqref{def x(n)}, so the number of random bits needed is at least the (base 2) entropy $H(\UZ)$ of that random vector.
-It is nontrivial\footnote{Using the notation of entropy and conditional entropy as in \cite{cover},
+All of the algorithms for integer partitions center around the generation of variates from the process of independent random variables $\UZ =(Z_1, Z_2, \ldots, Z_n)$, sampled under \eqref{dist Z} and \eqref{def x(n)}.
+The number of random bits needed to sample from this process is at least the (base 2) entropy $H(\UZ)$.
+With $x$ chosen as in \eqref{def x(n)}, it is nontrivial\footnote{Using the notation of entropy and conditional entropy as in \cite{cover},